 Publishers failing to grasp the TikTok hype

 Publishers see short form video as the holy grail since it is the home of the youth.
-With 1 billion users per month, TikTok is one of the fastest evolving social media outlets.
+With 1.4 billion active users per month, TikTok is one of the fastest evolving social media outlets.
 The 2021 Reuters Digital Report found that TikTok reaches 24% of under-35s across the world.
 Somewhat damning though is that just 7% use the platform for news.

 Herewith in lies the problem: it is difficult to break into a world where people aren’t looking for news, especially as a traditional newspaper.
 That is why we have seen success elsewhere.
 In research undertaken by The Fix in July 2021, Spanish Digital Native Outlet ac2alityespanol was the number one European publisher on TikTok.
 The channel uses Gen Z and millennial presenters to provide the news in 1 minute in Spanish.
 This individual creator feeling is what TikTok is renowned for and explains their success.
 The outlet currently benefit from 182 million likes.
 But, they have been overtaken in terms of followers by a newspaper publisher.

 The Daily Mail boast the most followers for a European Publisher with 3.5 million followers.
 This is a number now even greater than the Washington Post, once the shining light of publishers on TikTok.
 Content on The Daily Mail TikTok follows the pattern of most news accounts on the platform, trying to present an informal look at the news.
 This pushes followers to the MailOnline to read more, where of course the publisher makes money from digital ads.
 It does not however, push for loyalty or subscription commitment in their subscriber products.